zer0cache/matic-docs/docs/avail/faq.md

 Kate commitments, introduced by Aniket Kate, Gregory M. Zaverucha, and Ian Goldberg in 2010, provide a way to commit to polynomials in a succinct manner.
-Recently, polynomial commitments came to the forefront, being primarily used as vector commitments in PLONK-like zero knowledge constructions.
+Recently, polynomial commitments came to the forefront, being primarily used as commitments in PLONK-like zero knowledge constructions.

 In our construction, we use Kate commitments for the following reasons: